rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 We have created a [planning
 framework](https://www.gov.uk/government/publications/actions-for-educational-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020/opening-schools-for-more-children-and-young-people-initial-planning-framework-for-schools-in-england){.govuk-link}
-to help school leaders and trusts to prepare and decide arrangements for more children returning to school.
-It’s a starting point from which schools and trusts may choose to develop their own plans.
+to help school leaders to prepare and decide arrangements for more children returning to school.
+It’s a starting point from which schools may choose to develop their own plans.
 This planning guide builds on that – it gives school leaders the ‘next-level down’ of detail from the planning framework.

 This guide has been designed by school leaders for school leaders.
-It is intended to provide a step by step guide for those responsible for mainstream primary schools to prepare for extending their opening to include all pupils in reception, year 1 and year 6 from the week commencing 1 June, alongside priority groups ([vulnerable children](https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-on-vulnerable-children-and-young-people){.govuk-link}
+It is intended to provide a step by step guide for headteachers and senior colleagues to prepare for extending their opening to include all pupils in reception, year 1 and year 6 from the week commencing 1 June, alongside priority groups ([vulnerable children](https://www.gov.uk/government/publications/coronavirus-covid-19-guidance-on-vulnerable-children-and-young-people){.govuk-link}
 and the [children of critical
 workers](https://www.gov.uk/government/publications/coronavirus-covid-19-maintaining-educational-provision){.govuk-link}).